 Be Prepared for Healing

 It is important to be as prepared for the healing process as you were for the actual facelift procedure.
 Hardness, swelling and discolored skin on the face are normal, but for some patients, these side effects will be more pronounced.
-With time and guidance from your surgeon, you will be able to see the final results from your facelift.
+With time and guidance from your surgeon, you will be able to see and enjoy the final results from your facelift.